yyardi/cal-hacks-marc/examples/marc/README.md

    python -m examples.marc.planner.make_plan \
      examples/marc/out/<slug>-simplified.svg \
      --output examples/marc/out/<slug>_plan.json \
-     --page-width 173 --page-height 150 --unit mm
+     --page-width 173 --page-height 150 --unit mm --margin 5
    ```
-   The resulting JSON stores the page size in metres and an ordered list of strokes.
-Keep the default
+   The planner now recentres and uniformly scales the SVG so it lands in the
+   middle of the safe workspace.
+The CLI prints the normalised bounds and the
+   percentage of sampled points that remain inside the page after scaling.
-   palette alone for now so the executor streams everything with one marker.
+   Keep the default palette alone for now so the executor streams everything
+   with one marker.

 3. **Capture an overhead photo for the camera homography**
    *If you do not have a fixed camera yet, skip this step and leave out `--camera-homography` when